Yvette M. Davids: Career

-Her promotion to rear admiral (lower half) was authorized by the U.S. Senate on 25 May 2017.
-Yvette Davids served as senior military advisor to the Assistant Secretary of State for Political-Military Affairs.
-Davids assumed command of Carrier Strike Group 11 in May 2019.
+Davids' promotion to rear admiral (lower half) was authorized by the United States Senate on 25 May 2017.
+Davids served as senior military advisor to the Assistant Secretary of State for Political-Military Affairs.
+She assumed command of Carrier Strike Group 11 in May 2019.
 She was succeeded by Rear Admiral James A. Kirk in May 2020.
 Her promotion to rear admiral (upper half) had been approved by the Senate on 20 March 2020.

 In May 2022, it was announced that Davids would be assigned as special assistant to the director of the Navy Staff, simultaneously serving as director of the Learning to Action Drive Team.

+In April 2023, Davids was nominated for promotion to vice admiral and assignment as the Superintendent of the United States Naval Academy.
+Pending confirmation, she was assigned in an interim capacity as the commander of Naval Surface Forces and Naval Surface Force, United States Pacific Fleet, succeeding Roy Kitchener until December 2023.
+She was promoted to the rank of Vice Admiral in the U.S. Navy and began serving as the Superintendent of the U.S. Naval Academy on 11 January 2024.

+In July 2025, she was nominated for reappointment as a vice admiral and assignment as the deputy chief of naval operations for operations, plans, strategy, and warfighting development of the United States Navy.

 Personal

 Yvette Davids is the daughter of William E. Gonzalez and Magda Margarita (Matos) Gonzalez.

-Yvette Davids is married to Rear Admiral Keith B. Davids, a 1990 Naval Academy graduate and Navy SEAL officer.
+She is married to retired rear admiral Keith B. Davids, a 1990 Naval Academy graduate and Navy SEAL officer.
 They have twin sons.
-As of August 2022, her husband, RADM Keith Davids, was serving as the commander of Naval Special Warfare Command (NAVSPECWARCOM).